This lighter-fare Chicken Pot Pie Casserole is jam-packed with veggies, lean chicken, and that amazing creamy pop pie flavor!

 - sweet potato

-Brown Rice: option to swap the quick-cooking white rice for quick-cooking brown rice.
+Brown rice: option to swap the quick-cooking white rice for quick-cooking brown rice.
 It will work just the same and the liquid ratio does not need to change!

-Gluten-Free: if you’re hoping to keep this gluten-free, just use an all-purpose gluten-free flour in the roux.
+Gluten-free: if you’re hoping to keep this gluten-free, just use an all-purpose gluten-free flour in the roux.
 We’ve tested it and it works just the same!

-Can you make this gluten-free?
 You can easily make this chicken pot pie casserole gluten-free by swapping the white whole wheat flour in the roux for gluten-free all-purpose flour.
 We tested this method and it works perfectly!

-Can you use a different kind of rice?
 The only other kind of rice we recommend using is quick-cooking brown rice.
 If you use a standard white or brown rice, the liquid ratio will change and we have not tested this method.

-Can you freeze chicken pot pie casserole?
 We don’t recommend freezing this casserole only because it uses dairy and often times when you freeze dairy you risk seizing.

-How do you reheat this casserole?
 To reheat this casserole you can either microwave a serving on high for around 90 seconds or place a serving or two in a medium pot and reheat on the stovetop.

-Can I use cornstarch to thicken?
 While you can probably use cornstarch or tapioca starch to thicken this recipe, we recommend sticking with a roux.
 We have not tested any other thickening method and find that starches leave a weird taste!

 Easy Chicken Pot Pie Casserole